DmitriySalnikov/godot_qoi/addons/godot_qoi/README.md

 QOI ([Quite OK Image Format](https://github.com/phoboslab/qoi)) integration for Godot Engine 4.x.

 This is a GDExtension library.
-Includes precompiled binaries for `Windows`, `Linux`, `macOS` and `Android`, but it must compile for each platform which Godot Engine supports.
+Includes precompiled binaries for `Windows`, `Linux`, `macOS`, `Android` and `Web`, but it must compile for each platform which Godot Engine supports.

 [Godot 3 version](https://github.com/DmitriySalnikov/godot_qoi/tree/godot_3)

 ## Features

-* Fastest encoding and fast decoding (when working with the QOI class)
+* Fastest encoding and fast decoding (when working with the QOI class in scripts)
-* Editor integration (use .qoi like regular textures)
+* Editor integration (use `.qoi` as regular textures)
 * Cross-platform
 * Simple API